smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Next, we need to update the server code to add a new item to the menu.
 First, we should build the model and run the code-generation for the server SDK to generate the new value.
 Run ``make build-ssdk``.
-After re-generating the server SDK, we will make the change to our implementation of ``GetMenu``.
+After re-generating the server SDK, we will make the change to the implementation of ``GetMenu``.
 We will use the new value and the description above to add a new item to the menu:

 .. code-block:: TypeScript